thinkmicroservices/spring-native-demo/README.md

 # spring-native-demo
-This project provides a simple demo project for using Spring Native (beta).
+This project provides a simple demo for building Spring Native (beta) microservice application.